Roll as a Hexagon

 I originally imagined the album to be in two halves - a Side 1 and Side 2 - but in the end decided that was silly, because nobody is going to actually be turning over a record in the middle since I haven't done a vinyl pressing.
 However, the first section is perhaps more introspective and more concerned with personal relationships, and was written earlier; the second was written more recently and is a little more outward-looking.

 The digital download comes with an illustrated lyric book in pdf format.
-There's also a print version of this available, and there are physical CDs too.
+You can also view the artwork online on my lyrics page.
+The book is available in print, and there are physical CDs too.

 This is a solo album, but would not have been possible without the myriad and wide-ranging input of Tom Drinkwater, who not only mixed and co-produced it but also played drums and half of the bass guitar parts, told me whenever I hadn't quite finished writing the songs yet when I thought I had, taught me which microphones sound best on what, taught me how to sing better, painstakingly tweaked the synth sounds so they were just right, built the amplifiers and cabinets that the synths were played through, and even built the microphone pre-amps used for recording it all.